Sovetskiy Soyuz icebreaker

 Review of Sovetskiy Soyuz icebreaker

-NS Sovetskiy Soyuz ("атомный ледокол Советский Союз" is a Russian nuclear icebreaker.
+NS Sovetskiy Soyuz ("атомный ледокол Советский Союз") is a Russian nuclear icebreaker.
 "NS" stands for "nuclear ship".
 The vessel is state-owned (by the Russian Federation via FSUE Atomflot) and operated by Rosatom.
-The Atomflot company provides all Russian nuclear icebreakers with maintenance and technological services.
-The company also serves the country's special vessels fleet.
+The Atomflot company provides maintenance and technological services for all Russian nuclear icebreakers.
+The company also manages the country's fleet of special-purpose vessels.

 The vessel (IMO number 8838582) is Russia-flagged (MMSI 273132300) and registered in Murmansk.